ULiege-driving/DADE/README.md

 ### Data loaders

-Data loaders example can be found in our [MSC-TTA repository](https://github.com/ULiege-driving/MSC-TTA).
+Examples of data loaders can be found in our [MSC-TTA repository](https://github.com/ULiege-driving/MSC-TTA).

 ## Generating your own data